vados-cosmonic/jco/docs/src/wit-type-representations.md

 }
 ```

-### Typescript schema
+### Jco representation

-the example above could be represented with the following class in Typescript pseudo-code:
+The example above could be represented with the following class in Typescript pseudo-code:

 ```ts
 class Blob {